praat/praat/README.md

 #### Grammar models

-With Praat, you can try out Optimality-Theoretic and Harmonic-Grammar learning, as well as seevral kinds of neural-network models.
+With Praat, you can try out Optimality-Theoretic and Harmonic-Grammar learning, as well as several kinds of neural-network models.

 #### Statistical analysis